 Asphalt, concrete and paving stone were out of the question – we couldn’t afford any of them.
 And who needs a concrete driveway on a farm anyway?

 So we were left with railroad ballast (the larger rock) and crusher run gravel (the smaller rock that we see on most gravel driveways) and the widely known way of building a driveway.
-But wait, even then we couldn’t afford a 400 ft driveway, every truckload of rock cost $350-$400, and each truckload only covers about 50 ft.
+But wait, even then we couldn’t afford a 400 ft driveway, every truckload of rock cost $350-$400 (back in 2013), and each truckload only covers about 50 ft.

 Paving a Gravel Driveway…